lopezrodolfo/FM-Lean-5/README.md

-# Lean Proofs and Functional Programming
+# Lean3 Proofs and Functional Programming

 This Lean project contains implementations of various mathematical functions, operations, and proofs, including: